Getting the Most From Your Membership

 Conducting Peer-to-Peer Networking with Healthcare Leaders

-NQF members are encouraged to take full advantage of the networking opportunities afforded by participation in NQF’s many Steering Committee meetings, conferences, and colloquia held each year.
+NQF members are encouraged to take full advantage of the networking opportunities afforded by participation in NQF's events, including our Steering Committee meetings and conferences held each year.
 The content of these events is shaped by input and feedback from NQF members.
-NQF’s annual events include the:

 (Back to top)